-GCSE Spanish (EBACC) Exam Board AQA Outline of course You will develop your language skills in a variety of contexts and will be able to communicate your ideas on the following topics: Theme 1 Identity and culture, me, my family and friends, technology in everyday life, free time activities, customs and festivals in Spanish speaking countries.
-Theme 2 Local, national, international and global areas of interest, hometown, neighbourhood and region, social issues e.g. healthy living, global issues e.g. the environment, travel and tourism.
-Theme 3 Current and future study and employment, my studies, life at school/college, education post-16, jobs, career choices and ambitions.
-100% final exam, divided equally between four skills: Method(s) of Assessment Two tiers of Entry: Higher Grades 9-4 Foundation Grade 5-1 Paper 1: Listening 25% Higher tier 45 mins.
+GCSE Spanish (Recommended for Pathway 1) Exam Board AQA Outline of course You will develop your language skills in a variety of contexts and will be able t communicate your ideas on the following topics: Theme 1 Identity and culture, me, my family and friends, technology in everyday life, free tim activities, customs and festivals in French speaking countries.
+Theme 2 Local, national, international and global areas of interest, hometown, neighbourhoo and region, social issues e.g. healthy living, global issues e.g. the environment, trave and tourism.
+Theme 3 Current and future study and employment, my studies, life at school/college education post-16, jobs, career choices and ambitions.
+Method(s) of Assessment Two tiers of Entry: Higher Grades 9-4 Foundation Grade 5-1 Paper 1: Listening 25% Higher tier 45 mins.
 Foundation tier 35 mins.
 Section A all questions and answers in English and Section B all questions and answers in Spanish.
 Most questions are multiple choice but some require a longer written response.
 Paper 2: Speaking 25% Higher tier 10-12 mins.
 Foundation tier 7-9 mins both plus 12-minute preparation time.
 Oral exam includes a role-play, a photo-card discussion and general conversation.
-All questions and answers are in French.
+All questions and answers are in Spanish.
 Paper 3: Reading 25% Higher tier 60 mins.
 Foundation tier 45 mins.
-Section A all questions and answers in English and Section B all questions and answers in Spanish.
-Most questions are multiple choice but some require a longer written response.
-There is also a translation task from Spanish into English.
+Section A all questions and answers in English and Section B all questions and answer in Spanish.
+Most questions are multiple choice but some require a longer writte response.
+There is also a translation task from French into English.
 Paper 4 Writing 25% Higher tier 75 mins.
-Foundation tier 60 mins All questions and answers are in Spanish and there is a translation task from English into Spanish.
+Foundation tier 60 mins All questions and answers are in Spanish and there is a translation task from Englis into Spanish.
 Choose this subject if You enjoy Spanish and learning about different cultures.
-You are interested broadening your horizons and increasing your confidence.
-You would like to achieve the English Baccalaureate which is highly regarded when going on to further study.
-Possible careers / future pathways Languages are great for a wide variety of careers especially those involving communication with people from different countries.
-This can include careers in tourism, government, politics, media, publishing and journalism.
-You can also work in education, fashion or law.
-'One language sets you in a corridor for life.
+You are interester broadening your horizons and increasing your confidence.
+You would like to achiev the English Baccalaureate which is highly regarded when going on to further study.
+Possible careers / future pathways Languages are great for a wide variety of careers especially those involvin communication with people from different countries.
+This can include careers i business, tourism, government, politics, media, publishing and journalism.
+Yo can also work in education, fashion or law.
+'One language sets you in a corrido for life.
 Two languages open every door along the way.'
 Frank Smith Subject Requirements You must have studied this language in Years 7, 8 and 9.